 A blower door test will be conducted to test for air leaks, which can cause wasted energy, uncomfortable drafts and poor air quality.

-Your home will be given an energy rating using the Natural Resources Canada rating system — the higher the rating the better.
+Your home will be given an energy rating using the Natural Resources Canada rating system — the lower the rating the better.

 You will receive a full report outlining recommendations for improvements to help reduce your energy bills and increase your home's comfort.